Information That Triage Nurses Can Give to Patients Concerned with Zika Virus

 How is it prevented?

 The best way to prevent Zika is to avoid mosquito bites.
-When traveling to countries where Zika virus is found, people should take some precautions.
+When traveling to countries where the Zika virus is found, people should take some precautions.
 These precautions include wearing long-sleeved shirts and pants, staying in places with air conditioning, staying in places that use window and door screens, using mosquito nets when sleeping outside, and using EPA-registered insect repellants (which are proven safe and effective when used as directed).
 Pregnant women should also take some special precautions.
-They should consider postponing travel to any area where Zika virus is found.
-If postponement is not possible, they should consult a healthcare provider before traveling.
+They should consider postponing travel to any area where the Zika virus is found.
+If a postponement is not possible, they should consult a healthcare provider before traveling.